scala-js/scala-js-website/_posts/news/2019-11-26-announcing-scalajs-1.0.0-RC1.md

 {% endhighlight %}

 anymore.
-Note that you can still use the sbt plugin with sbt 0.13.17+, even though it runs itself on 2.10.x.
-Only the Scala.js code itself (not the build) cannot use Scala 2.10.x.

 In addition, building Scala.js code on top of JDK 6 or 7 is not supported anymore either.